LuisRusso-INESC-ID/LinkCutSpanningTrees/README.md

 # LinkCutSpanningTrees 0.1.0-alpha

 Implementation of algorithms for generating uniform spanning trees.
 This package contains three algorithms.
-A simple random walk, Wilson's algorithm ([Wilson]) and the edge swap Markov chain implemented with link-cut trees ([paper],[arxiv]).
+A simple random walk ([Broder],[Aldous]), Wilson's algorithm ([Wilson]) and the edge swap Markov chain implemented with link-cut trees ([paper],[arxiv]).
 The main goal of these prototypes is to compare the performance of the respective algorithms.
 Hence they are provided with a simple cli interface.

 ## Table of contents